dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.13.5 =
+- Fix: User no more allowed to enter invalid polling intervals such as an empty string, resulting in frontend slowdown.
+- Fix: The filter `wallets__sprintf_pattern_XYZ` modifies the amounts display pattern in the `[wallets_transactions]` shortcode.
+- Fix: The filter `wallets__sprintf_pattern_XYZ` modifies the amounts display pattern in the special balances menu item.
+- Fix: Dropdowns in front-end are now not affected by the Select2 JavaScript library (compatibility with AdForest theme and possibly more).
+- Add: Transaction category and status values are now translatable and filterable in the `[wallets_transactions]` shortcode.
+- Improve: Updated Greek language translation to reflect changes above.

 = 2.13.4 =
 - Add: Frontend sprintf pattern for cryptocurrency amounts can now be overridden via a WordPress filter (see manual).